 Lauren also believes that the way that Amazon’s HQ2 played out in her district is evidence of corporate money in politics.
 Many politicians who offered unconditional tax incentives to Amazon have accepted campaign donations from Amazon.
 These politicians are now citing 25,000 jobs lost for the district.
 Lauren believes that this is a false narrative.
 We do not know that the 25,000 jobs would have been local hires, or if Amazon would have brought 25,000 people to Long Island City and the surrounding areas to add additional stress to the skyrocketing cost of housing and the crumbling subway system.
 Would Amazon hire at least 50% women in management roles?
 Would the type of labor complaints against Amazon that have been publicized in the last years be an issue in Long Island City?
 Lauren believes politicians should have pushed for more answers as part of the negotiation, but instead, they offered a one-sided deal which benefitted Amazon, possibly at the cost of the constituents.
 Lauren will negotiate on behalf of her constituents, not on behalf of her campaign bank account as she accepts no corporate PAC money.

 Lauren believes that the reason we have not developed a universal healthcare system is, again, that politicians accept campaign donations from pharmaceutical lobbies and private insurance companies.
-She supports the single-payer Medicare-for-All plan, as it removes the middleman of private health insurance companies.
+She supports the Single-Payer Medicare-for-All plan, as it removes the middleman of private health insurance companies.
+In addition, she supports medical debt forgiveness and national drug price caps of lifesaving medications.

 Most of us are in this country as a result of immigration in our family.
 Lauren’s family is no different.
 Lauren stands with immigrants of all faiths, creeds and origins while supporting immigration reform with a path to citizenship, and endorses the Dream Act of 2017.